Mat-dp/mat-dp-core/README.md

 Welcome to the MAT-dp core.
 This repo represents the core of the MAT-dp project, which aims to deliver user-friendly and open-access software to study the environmental implications of materials used for building low-carbon systems.

+# Installation and launch

+Please install poetry - see [here](https://github.com/python-poetry/poetry)

+To install all the project dependencies

+`poetry install`

+Then go the examples folder

+`cd examples`

+Then run the pizza box example

+`poetry run python3 test.py`

 # Concepts

 ## Definitions